Pincer-org/Pincer/goals/command.md

 ```

 ## Watchers
-Watcher objects can be return to have an even trigger which allow to
+Watcher objects can be returned to have an even trigger which allow to
 execute a watcher decorated function.

 ```py